kcb123/artpage.github.io/README.md

           color:#334155;
           max-width:760px;
           margin:0 auto 18px;">
-Welcome to Keegan's creative corner — bold shapes, bright experiments, and playful sketches.
+Welcome to Keegan's super cool website — awesome images, fun colors, and good music.
 Use this header as the centerpiece for your GitHub Pages site or project README.
 Replace this paragraph with your artist statement, portfolio links, or a short bio.
 </p>